colinhowe/djangosampler/README.rst

 DJANGO_SAMPLER_PLUGINS
 ~~~~~~~~~~~~~~~~~~~~~~

-Django SQL Sampler has a plugin architecture to allow you to control how
+Django Sampler has a plugin architecture to allow you to control how
 much data you want to be collected.

 In your settings.py add the following::